This document revisits the basic concepts of Open as App, introduces the architecture of the overall system and elaborates on security concerns.

 Figure 1: An app is rendered from the spreadsheet and the app definitions locally on the mobile device.

 Any synchronized data is securely stored in an encrypted storage on the mobile device, protected by the user’s credentials and the Microsoft Data Protection API (DPAPI).
-The possibility to use MobileIron for additional data protection is already in the development pipeline.
+The app is compatible with mobile device management systems like MobileIron and BlackBerry Dynamics .

 Table 1: Exemplary app definition used for rendering a spreadsheet-based app.